DeWiCats/dewicats-program-library/README.md

 # DeWiCats Program Library

-A collection of solana programs used for Helium's Solana integration
+A collection of solana programs used for DeWiCats.

 # [DeWiCats Program Library](https://dewicats.xyz/)

-Frontend for DewiCats DAO

 ## Local Setup